youvegotnigel/AtataAdvancedNunitProject/README.md

-# atata-spec-flow-poc
+# atata-nunit-advanced-poc

-Demonstrates how to use Atata Framework with SpecFlow
+Demonstrates how to use Atata Framework for Test Automation

 * [Atata GitHub](https://github.com/atata-framework/atata)